cryptopunksnotdead/cryptopunks/README.md

 ### Packaging Gotchas

+#### First Run

+The first time the packaged app runs after install, it takes a little while to load.
+Please be patient.
+Subsequent runs are much faster (almost instant).

+#### Double-Icon

-When running the packaged app, two app icons will show up; one immediately after launching and another when the GUI opens.
+Also, when running the packaged app, two app icons will show up; one immediately after launching and another when the GUI opens.

 That is caused by the way [Platypus](https://github.com/sveinbjornt/Platypus) is used.

 Please ignore as that is harmless in practice even if it looks quirky.

+#### GMP Dependency Version

+Packaging scripts expect gmp version 6.2.1_1 to be installed locally by Homebrew during Ruby's installation by RVM.
+They include it in the app package bundles.
+If you have a different version of GMP, you would have to update the [packaging script](/bin/package-mac-app).

 ## TODO